ajbyrnes/LossBench/README.md

 # LossBench: Benchmarking open-source compressors on data stored in columnar ROOT formats

-ROOTLess is a research-oriented benchmarking tool for testing error-bounded lossy compression algorithms on data stored in ROOT TTrees*.
+LossBench is a research-oriented benchmarking tool for testing error-bounded lossy compression algorithms on data stored in ROOT TTrees*.
 It allows users to select branches from TTrees, apply a chosen compressor with user-defined configuration, and evaluate compression ratio, speed, and distortion entirely in memory without modifying ROOT.
 This enables rapid experimentation with new or existing compressors on real HEP data.
-ROOTLess can also optionally write out compressed data for further inspection or downstream analysis.
+LossBench can also optionally write out compressed data for further inspection or downstream analysis.

 The ROOT framework currently provides four lossless compressors (zlib, lzma, lz4, zstd) for writing TTrees.
 Compression is handled through ROOT’s core I/O functionality, making it nontrivial to add new compressors.
 If we simply want to understand how a new compressor or configuration performs on typical columnar HEP data, the compression must therefore be performed outside of ROOT.
 However, reading TTree data still must be done through ROOT—TTrees are compressed per-column (as is typical for columnar formats), so treating an entire TTree as an opaque binary blob would not produce realistic or meaningful results.